 A quote is when you use the same words as the source.
 Quotes are good to include when the research presents a lot of statistics that are hard to put into your own words or if the original is put so well you couldn’t say it any better.
 Quotes should be cited, but even if they are cited it is possible to overuse quotes.
 Student writers should remember to minimize the use of direct quotes.
 The majority of a paper should have more original writing than quotes from other authors.

 A citation is a way to show your reader where the information in your writing came from.
-In APA style, it is preferred to cite each sentence that contains information from a source.
+In academic writing, it is preferred to cite each sentence that contains information from a source.
 This means you may end up with several sentences in a row that are all cited, possibly even with the same citation.
 This is fine, as it adheres to the citation rule.

 Citations tell your reader that everything you present in writing has been researched and found in a source.
 They also help you give credit to authors so you can avoid academic integrity issues.